1990 FIFA World Cup

 The 1990 World Cup stands as one of the most watched events in television history, garnering an estimated 26.69 billion non-unique viewers over the course of the tournament.
-This was the first World Cup to be officially recorded and transmitted in HDTV by the Italian broadcaster RAI in association with Japan's NHK.
-The huge success of the broadcasting model has also had a lasting impact on the sport.
-At the time it was the most watched World Cup in history in non-unique viewers, but was bettered by the 1994 and 2002 World Cups.
+This was the first World Cup officially recorded and transmitted in HDTV, which was a joint effort of the Italian broadcaster RAI and Japan's NHK.
+The huge success of the broadcasting model also had a lasting impact on the sport.
+At the time, it was the most watched World Cup in history in non-unique viewers, later bettered only by the 1994 and the 2002 editions of the competition.

 Host selection

 The vote to choose the hosts of the 1990 tournament was held on 19 May 1984 in Zürich, Switzerland.
 Here, the FIFA Executive Committee chose Italy ahead of the only rival bid, the USSR, by 11 votes to 5.
-This awarding made Italy only the second nation to host two World Cup tournaments, after Mexico had also achieved this with their 1986 staging.
+This awarding made Italy only the second nation to host two World Cup tournaments after Mexico had also achieved this with their 1986 staging, having agreed to replace Colombia as hosts the year before the 1990 hosts were chosen.
 Italy had previously held the event in 1934, where they had won their first championship.

-Austria, England, France, Greece, West Germany and Yugoslavia also submitted initial applications for 31 July 1983 deadline.
+Austria, England, France, Greece, West Germany and Yugoslavia also submitted initial applications for the 31 July 1983 deadline.
 A month later, only England, Greece, Italy and the Soviet Union remained in the hunt after the other contenders all withdrew.
 All four bids were assessed by FIFA in late 1983, with the final decision over-running into 1984 due to the volume of paperwork involved.
 In early 1984, England and Greece also withdrew, leading to a two-horse race in the final vote.
 The Soviet boycott of the 1984 Olympic Games, announced on the eve of the World Cup decision, was speculated to have been a major factor behind Italy winning the vote so decisively, although this was denied by the FIFA President João Havelange.
+The Soviet state media responded by accusing FIFA of political corruption, and blamed the organisation's American sponsors (chiefly Coca-Cola) for influencing the decision.

+Iran also planned to host the competition.
+They proposed it to FIFA in 1977, but a few months later they withdrew their request.